FRosay/a-blog-with-no-name/content/en/posts/my-first-post.md

 ## 3: It’s a nice way to give your impostor syndrome the finger

 “No-one cares about what I’m thinking anyway” can become “No-one cares, but I don’t either!”.
 Or “I’ve nothing interesting enough to tell the world” can turn into that essay about your cat.
-Seriously, think about it